skip navigation

 A graphic of several heads on opposing sides with multicolored speech bubbles in between them

-Conflict resolution is a field of study and associated practices that equip individuals and groups with the skills to understand and resolve conflict.
-It recognizes conflict as a part of everyday life with the potential to be destructive but also constructive when managed intentionally and strategically.
-Conflict resolution includes a rich diversity of frameworks and practical tools including nonviolent communication, mediation, de-escalation techniques, consensus decision-making, dialogue and many more.
+Conflict transformation is a field of study and associated practices that equip individuals and groups with the skills to understand and navigate conflict in a generative way.
+It recognizes conflict as a part of everyday life and neutral - with the potential to be destructive but also constructive when approached intentionally and strategically.
+Conflict transformation includes a rich diversity of frameworks and practical tools including nonviolent communication, mediation, de-escalation techniques, consensus decision-making, dialogue and many more.